 A recent report from the Institute for Defense Analyses (IDA) indicates that Brazil’s national innovation system is still maturing, and the link between research and industry needs to continue to improve.
-In the past, the quality and extent of Brazil’s science, technology, engineering and mathematics education suffered in comparison to peer countries.
-So over the last decade there has been an aggressive push that has resulted in improvements in education.
-During that time, the graduation numbers in the engineering and science fields have doubled.
-Compared to trends in other emerging countries, Brazil is now well positioned for the future.
+In the past, the quality and extent of Brazil’s science, technology, engineering, and mathematics education suffered in comparison to peer countries.

 This recent push also enabled Brazil to strengthen the links between research and industry.
 The aim is to conduct basic research that aligns with domestic industry and the private economy.